rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 * `revocation_preimage`: the SHA256() of this value is the revocation hash for the sender's old commitment transaction.
 * `next_revocation_hash`: the hash of the revocation for this node's next commitment transaction.
+* `ack`: the number of (non-`authenticate`) messages received.

 The receiver of `update_revocation` MUST check that the SHA256 hash of `revocation_preimage` matches the previous commitment transaction, and MUST fail if it does not.

+The `ack` field MUST correspond to the message number of the `update_commit` it is replying to.
+This field is in fact redundant, but makes implementation simple (ie. ensure data persistence before sending any message with an `ack` field).

 Nodes MUST NOT broadcast old (revoked) commitment transactions; doing so will allow the other node to seize all the funds.
 Nodes SHOULD NOT